The Sudio Elva is an emphatic, bassy experience great for traveling with.

 The inclusion of a Bluetooth travel adapter means that these neckband earphones can be used throughout most trips.
 (Although the adapter is an additional thing to charge) Vice versa, because of the design, it’s not as easy to pack when compared to a self-charging case; but hey, you could always use the tray within the package.
 I intend to try them out when I can finally travel again.

 I’ve been going out with my review set ever since receiving them.
-Listening to that bassy and enveloping output, while beside a road and sipping coffee, it is great therapy.
+Listening to that bassy and enveloping output, while beside a road and sipping coffee, is great therapy.

 Phone and Talk